raine/invoicegen/README.md

 # invoicegen

 `invoicegen` is a CLI that renders invoices from YAML to PDF.
-Write the invoice as a small YAML file, and get a clean, paginated PDF rendered by [Typst](https://typst.app) with embedded fonts — no system dependencies, no LaTeX, no headless browser.
+Write the invoice as a small YAML file, and get a clean, paginated PDF rendered by [Typst](https://typst.app) with embedded fonts, with no system dependencies and no LaTeX, no headless browser.

 Designed for solo contractors and small consultancies who want invoices under version control and out of spreadsheet tools.